Thomas Elder: Pastoralist

 Elder also had other important interests.
 In partnership with Robert Barr Smith, they acquired Nilpena Station in 1859.
-He became associated with Peter Waite in the Paratoo run in 1862, in the same year he bought Beltana station, and eventually became the owner of an enormous tract of country.
 Other properties Elder acquired during this time included Ketchowla Station, Oulnina, Anabama, Tualkilky, Grampus, Ouratan and Netley.
-He was said to have held at one time a pastoral area greater in extent than the whole of Scotland.
-Much of this was land with a very low rainfall, and Elder spent a great deal of money sinking artesian wells, making dams and fencing.
-In January 1866 he imported 120 camels from India with "Afghan" attendants, which were of much use in the dry areas and in conveying supplies from Port Augusta.
 In 1868 he chartered Henry Simpson's Kohinoor to return the "Afghans" and bring out another 60 camels and a fresh contingent of attendants.
 They became an important factor in the development of the northern area of South Australia.
 He also established a horse-breeding centre at Blanchetown to supply stock to the Indian market.

 Investor, politician, race horses, vigneron

-Elder was very fortunate in his mining ventures.
-Early in the sixties he had large interests in the Moonta and Wallaroo copper-mines which brought him in a huge fortune.
-He entered political life as a member of the South Australian Legislative Council in 1863 but retired in 1869.
-He was again elected in 1871, but resigned in 1878 and took no further part in politics.

 He attended the Paris Exhibition of 1878 as honorary commissioner for South Australia, and during this time he received his knighthood.

-Elder was much interested in horses and made the breeding of blood stock a hobby at his stud in Morphettville.
-He was a leading racing man between 1875 and 1884 and had the highest reputation.
-It was well known that any horse bearing his colours was in the race to win.
-He sold his race-horses in 1884 but continued his stud.

 He was an enthusiastic yachtsman and for many years commodore of the Glenelg Sailing Club.

 Elder also had interests in the wine industry and was quite successful in exhibitions in Adelaide and London.
 He was also a founder of the Tintara Vineyard company in 1862.